jchenek/Diaiden/README.md

 perl /PATH/TO/Diaiden.pl -i /PATH/TO/YOUR/genomes_dir -p /PATH/TO/Diaiden_dir
 ```

 Diaiden is writen using perl.
-May sure perl is available.
+Make sure perl is available.
 - `-i`: input the path to your directory where genomes or MAGs were stored
 - `-p`: input the ABSOLUTE path to Diaiden ripository